 - At its foundation, a brand is an entirely emotional experience.
 It is the collective tastes, sights, sounds, what the actual the observer or user feels when they interact with your business or use your product.
 It’s more than just a simple visual representation, and it’s almost entirely shaped by the intended audience.

 Generally, a logo is considered an important beginning step in identifying the brand.
-So if you’re interested in jumping right into logo design, please refer to our logo design page for more information or contact us to get started.
-If professional business branding or better brand strategy is your objective, please read on.
+So if you’re interested in jumping right into logo design, please contact us to get started.
+If professional business branding or better brand strategy or brand management is your objective, please read on.